ricardodalarme/lintme-presets/README.md

 ## Defining a custom preset

 Any other preset can be passed to the `extends` entry.
-To create a custom preset create a `yaml` file with the same structure as for regular [Lintme configuration](https://lintme.dev/docs/getting-started/configuration).
+To create a custom preset create a `yaml` file with the same structure as for regular [DCM configuration](https://dartcodemetrics.dev/docs/getting-started/configuration).